DusunDictionary/addword/README.md

 ## Limitations

 - Not an exhaustive representation of the language
 - May contain dialectal variations
+- May differ (99% similar) from the standardised Kadazandusun introduced by the government
 - Some translations may be context-dependent
 - Sentence coverage is not domain-specific